-New avenues for learning have opened up in light of the convenience provided by the prevalence of the internet.
+New avenues for learning online have opened up due to faster internet connections and video-conferencing advancements.
 There is a growing demand for alternative learning options, which have brought on the rise of enrolment in online classes.
-To that end, online short courses Australia offers alternatives for learners by moving the classroom into the realm of the internet, conveniently delivering courses to the learner.
+To that end, online short courses Australia offers alternatives for learners by moving from the physical classroom delivery to online courses and webinars, conveniently providing alternatives to the learner.

-Because of the increase in learners opting for online classes, several nationally recognised training courses like the Responsible Service of Alcohol (RSA), Responsible Gambling Service (RSG), and Food Safety Supervisor (FSS) are now also offered via online delivery through Registered Training Organisations (RTOs).
-These training courses and their associated certification are also required for persons looking to find work in the liquor, gaming and food industries.
+Because of the increase in learners opting for online classes, several nationally recognised training courses, like the Responsible Service of Alcohol (RSA), Responsible Service of Gambling (RSG), and Food Safety Supervisor (FSS) are now also offered via online delivery through Registered Training Organisations (RTOs).
+These training courses, and their associated certifications, are also required for persons looking to find work in the liquor, gaming and food industries.

-There are benefits to taking up classes through online delivery.
-Here are some of the more common ones.
+There are benefits to attending classes via online delivery.
+Here are some of the more common ones:

 One of the advantages of taking up online classes is the variety of classes available.
-Whether it’s a four-year academic course or a short training course, online courses offer a wide selection for learners, making it easy for learners to find the classes they want or need and take the courses from the convenience of their homes.
+Whether it’s a four-year academic course or a short, 1-day training course, online courses offer a wide selection for learners, making it easy for learners to find the classes they want or need and attend the training courses from the convenience of their homes.

 On the whole, most online classes are considerably less costly compared to the traditional classroom setting.
 While online classroom courses may cost roughly the same as the physical classroom courses, the associated costs are much less.
 There are no transportation, lodging, or meal expenses to account for, as an example.
 Learning materials such as textbooks and manuals can also be made available digitally, which comes at a lesser or no cost to the learner.